 My research explores the role of spaces and buildings in religious life and religious experience.
-I have written on this subject in three books: When Church Became Theatre: The Transformation of Evangelical Architecture and Worship (Oxford University Press, 2002); Sacred Power, Sacred Space: An Introduction to Christian Architecture (Oxford University Press, 2008), and The Oxford Handbook of Religious Space (forthcoming in July 2022).
+I have written on this subject in two monographs, When Church Became Theatre: The Transformation of Evangelical Architecture and Worship (Oxford University Press, 2002) and Sacred Power, Sacred Space: An Introduction to Christian Architecture (Oxford University Press, 2008), and, most recently, in my edited collection: The Oxford Handbook of Religious Space (Oxford University Press, 2022).

-I have also published several articles and chapters on religious space, including “Material Expression and Mary Baker Eddy’s Boston Churches: How Architecture and Gender Compromised Mind” (Material Religion 2005), “The Park 51/Ground Zero Controversy and Sacred Sites as Contested Space” (Religions 2011) , “Approaching Religious Space: An Overview of Theories, Methods, and Challenges in Religious Studies” (Religion & Theology, 2014).
+I have also published several articles and chapters on religious space, including “Material Expression and Mary Baker Eddy’s Boston Churches: How Architecture and Gender Compromised Mind” (Material Religion 2005), “The Park 51/Ground Zero Controversy and Sacred Sites as Contested Space” (Religions 2011) , “Approaching Religious Space: An Overview of Theories, Methods, and Challenges in Religious Studies” (Religion & Theology, 2014), and "For Sale or Let: Religious Space as Commodity in a Globalized World" in Sacred Architecture East and West (Marymount Institute Press, 2019).

 Since 2011, I have also been a co-lead researcher on a digital research project, titled the Houses of Worship in the Twin Cities (1849-1924), which is mapping the religious landscape of Minneapolis and Saint Paul, in an effort to examine interactions among religious and ethnic groups in this period of early immigration.
 This project has branched out into the North Minneapolis Houses of Worship Preservation Project, which has been working toward nominating three houses of worship in North Minneapolis to the National Register of Historic Places.
 The material we have collected also informs my current writing project on the changing religious landscape in the United States.